pygame/pygame/docs/reST/ref/event.rst

    When creating the object, the attributes may come from a dictionary argument with string keys or from keyword arguments.

+   .. versionchanged:: 2.1.3 This class is also available through the ``pygame.Event``
+      alias.

    .. note::
       From version 2.1.3 ``EventType`` is an alias for ``Event``.
 Beforehand, ``Event`` was a function that returned ``EventType`` instances.
 Use of